dotnet/docs-maui/docs/whats-new/dotnet-9.md

 > [!IMPORTANT]
 > Compiled bindings are required instead of string-based bindings in NativeAOT apps, and in apps with full trimming enabled.

+For more information about compiled bindings in code, see [Compiled bindings in code](~/fundamentals/data-binding/compiled-bindings.md?view=net-maui-9.0&preserve-view=true#compiled-bindings-in-code).

 ## Compiled bindings in XAML